Denied Car Insurance? How to Request Reconsideration and Get Approved

 Frequently Asked Questions

 Q: Can I be denied car insurance for no reason?
 Insurers cannot deny you arbitrarily — they must have underwriting justification, and most states require them to provide that reason in writing.
 If you believe a denial was discriminatory or unlawful, you have the right to file a complaint with your state insurance commissioner.
-Federal law under the FCRA also requires a formal adverse action notice if consumer report data was involved.
-Always request the denial reason in writing.
+Federal law under the FCRA also requires a formal adverse action notice if consumer report data was involved in the decision.
+Always request the denial reason in writing and keep a copy for your records.

 Q: How long should I wait before reapplying after a denial?
 It depends on the reason.
-For credit-related denials, even a few months of improvement can change your eligibility.
-For driving record issues like a DUI, you may need to wait 3 years or more before standard insurers will reconsider.
-In the interim, apply with non-standard carriers or your state's assigned risk pool to maintain continuous coverage, which itself helps your profile over time.
+For credit-related denials, even a few months of documented improvement can change your eligibility.
+For driving record issues like a DUI, most insurers use a 3-to-5-year lookback period, though some states retain the violation for 10 years or even a lifetime (such as Texas, Colorado, and Illinois).
+In the interim, apply with non-standard carriers or your state's assigned risk pool to maintain continuous coverage — which itself helps your profile over time.

 Q: What is the best way to correct an error on my driving record?
 Start by ordering your official motor vehicle report (MVR) from your state DMV — this is the document insurers use.
 If you find an error, contact your DMV to initiate a correction and obtain written confirmation.
 Then provide that confirmation to the insurer as part of your reconsideration letter.
-Errors related to credit reports should be disputed directly with the consumer reporting agency named in your adverse action notice.
+Errors related to credit reports should be disputed directly with the consumer reporting agency named in your adverse action notice — you have 60 days from receiving the notice to request your free report and initiate a dispute.

 Q: Will a denied application show up on future insurance applications?
-A denial itself is not typically reported in the same way a claims history is, but the underlying reasons — such as your MVR, credit score, or claims history in the CLUE (Comprehensive Loss Underwriting Exchange) database — are.
-Those records follow you and are accessible to other insurers.
-This is why correcting errors and improving your profile is so important even after a single denial.
+A denial itself is not typically reported in the same way a claims history is, but the underlying reasons — such as your MVR, credit score, or claims history in the CLUE (Comprehensive Loss Underwriting Exchange) database — are visible to other insurers.
+Those records follow you and are accessible whenever you apply for new coverage.
+This is why correcting errors and improving your profile proactively is so important, even after a single denial.

 Q: Is a non-standard insurer the same as an assigned risk pool?
 No — they are two distinct options.
-Non-standard insurers are private companies that voluntarily choose to serve high-risk drivers at higher premiums.
+Non-standard insurers are private companies that voluntarily choose to serve high-risk drivers at higher premiums; as of H1 2025, this market posted $65.2 million in underwriting profits with a combined ratio of 96.6, reflecting a healthy and competitive landscape.
 Assigned risk pools are state-mandated programs that act as insurers of last resort, distributing high-risk drivers across all licensed carriers in the state.
-Most drivers should try non-standard carriers first, as they typically offer broader coverage options and may have competitive pricing for specific risk profiles.
+Most drivers should try non-standard carriers first, as they typically offer broader coverage options and more competitive pricing for specific risk profiles.

 Compare Car Insurance Rates in Ohio